klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 The starting bytes, `ac ed 00 05` are a known signature for JAVA serialized objects.
 Prior to step further on, we should notice that the `Deserialize` function, calls one of the potentially exploitable function of JAVA, `readObject()`.
 This function, indeed, constitutes one of the POP gadgets of JAVA.
 During the deserialization via `readObject()`, the serialized-object properties are accessed recursively, untill every properties have been read.
 This process occurs due to the nature of serialization (As an exact clone of the original object is the result of this process, each and every property must be read and re-instantiated).

 How can we exploit it?
 Basically, the trick is to pass an arbitrary nested object to the `readObject()` function, forcing the application to instantiate a chain of POP gadgets, leading to RCE.
 The POP gadgets that can be used may vary depending on the application `CLASSPATH` (as any gadget function must be on the classpath in order to be instantiated [Visibility Constraint]).
 The ROP chain uses an opaque class order in order to chain subsequent classes using reflection, which allows to dynamically load classes and methods even without prior knowledge of these classes and methods.
-The main pattern used to create chains is to use the DynamicProxy pattern, which more details can be found [here](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html).
+A common pattern used to create chains is the DynamicProxy pattern, which more details can be found [here](https://docs.oracle.com/javase/8/docs/technotes/guides/reflection/proxy.html).

 Following, a very basic example of DynamicProxy implementation: